limansky/limansky_me/drafts/2016-11-20-getting-started-with-shapeless.md

 }
 ```

 Now the data decoupled from serialization.
-We can have several was to
+We can have several class type implementations
-serialize same data types.
-And all of these ways can be implemented separately
+for the same data type.
+And all of them are implemented separately
 from data classes.
 Thanks to implicit parameters, we still don't need to pass
 any additional parameters to `save` function.
 From the caller side, the code
 is the same with the OOP inheritance.